haskell-beam/beam/docs/user-guide/queries/aggregates.md

 ### The `HAVING` clause

 SQL allows users to specify a `HAVING` condition to filter results based on the computed result of an aggregate.
-Beam fully supports `HAVIVG` clauses, but does not use any special syntax.
+Beam fully supports `HAVING` clauses, but does not use any special syntax.
 Simply use `filter_` or `guard_` as usual, and beam will add a `HAVING` clause if it forms legal SQL.
 Otherwise, beam will create a subselect and add a `WHERE` clause.
 Either way, this is transparent to the user.